needle-mirror/com.unity.polyspatial.visionos/Documentation~/PlayToDevice.md

   * In the build details view, tap `Install`.

 You can find more information about TestFlight and how to test previous builds in the [official documentation](https://testflight.apple.com/#testing-previous-builds).

+## Limitations of using Play To Device

+Even though the Play to Device feature is a powerful tool for iterating on your content, it will not replace how some features will work in a real device.
+Here are some limitations to keep in mind:

+* Video Component: The [VisionOSVideoComponent](VideoComponent.md#visionosvideocomponent) may not work as expected when connected to a PlayToDevice host.
+Over a network, the VisionOSVideoComponent will not work, while the Unity VideoPlayer component will work, albeit with a performance cost.
+* PlayToDevice may incur a performance hit when using render textures, and render textures may render slowly or may stutter while connected.
+* Play to Device may not be able to accommodate your `VolumeCamera`'s specific `Output Dimension`.
+The number of available `VolumeCamera` window sizes (`OutputDimension`) is limited in PlayToDevice, and PlayToDevice will attempt to match user requested dimensions to available window sizes.
+* Object tracking is not supported in the Play to Device app.
+* XR Meshes over windows are not supported over Play to Device.